Student Code of Conduct

 10.19 Hearings will be recorded and, upon written request, the respondent will be afforded access to the recording of the hearing.
 The only recording devices allowed in the hearing are those provided by the Hearing Officer.

 Factors to be taken into consideration when issuing sanctions include, but are not limited to: the respondent’s motivation for displaying the behavior; the respondent’s disciplinary history; the extent to which the behavior jeopardizes the safety and security of the University of Houston-Victoria community; and, the likelihood of the behavior occurring again.
-Upon written request, the Hearing Officer will disclose the results of campus disciplinary proceedings to the victim of a non-forcible sex or a violence related policy violation.
+Upon written request, the Hearing Officer will disclose the results of campus disciplinary proceedings to the victim of a non-forcible sex violation or a violence related policy violation.

 Upon a finding of a violation of the Prohibited Conduct Section of the Student Code of Conduct, one or more of the following sanctions may be imposed: